Monviech/os-caddy-plugin/README.md

 ##### Troubleshooting:
 - Check the /var/log/caddy/caddy.log file to find errors.
 There is also a Caddy Log File in the GUI.
+- A good indicator that Caddy is indeed running is this log entry: `serving initial configuration`
 - Check the Service Widget and the "General Settings" Service Control buttons.
 If everything works they should show a green "Play" sign.
 If Caddy is stopped there is a red "Stop" sign.
 If Caddy is disabled, there is no widget and no control buttons.
 - You won't find the custom certificates in /usr/local/etc/caddy/certificates/temp since they're deleted every time caddy has loaded them (at least when Auto HTTPS is activated).
-Check the caddy Log File to see lines like "[INFO] Deleting certificates/temp/6544c53124b72.pem because key is empty".
-That means the certificates have been created from the OPNsense Trust, and then imported into the running Caddy, and then deleted.

 # How to build from source:
 - As build system use a FreeBSD 13.2 - https://github.com/opnsense/tools